-Action No. Management response Priority 5.2.5 Maintain the rifle range safety zone signs in Killarney State Conservation Area in accordance with NPWS policy.
+Action number Management response Priority which involve significant vegetation such as threatened ecological communities and other sensitive conservation values.
+5.2.4 Ensure applications for mining and exploration in Killarney and Bobbiwaa state conservation areas are subject to environmental impact assessment before decisions are made about approval.
+Ongoing 5.2.5 Maintain the rifle range safety zone signs in Killarney State Conservation Area in accordance with NPWS policy.
 High

-Appendix A: Plant communities
+Appendix A Plant communities